-- We believe that C-LAMP should serve as a prototype for a wider international benchmarking activity, as we have discussed at this meeting. - Needed are - a well-crafted protocol that exercises model capabilities for simulating energy, water, and biogeochemical cycles; - 2 model output data and metadata standards to simplify subsequent analyses; - best-available forcing data sets; and - best-available observational data sets and diagnostics. - Follow-on discussions should be held at iLEAPS in Melbourne in August and ICDC8 in Jena in September. - We could finalize the protocol, output standards, and relationship to AR5 simulations at a meeting in Spring 2010 at Irvine, California or Oak Ridge, Tennessee.
+- We believe that C-LAMP and ILAMB should serve as a prototype for a wider international benchmarking activity, the results of which could contribute to AR5. - Needed are - a well-crafted protocol that exercises model capabilities for simulating energy, water, and biogeochemical cycles; - model output data and metadata standards to simplify subsequent analyses; - best-available forcing data sets; and - best-available observational data sets and diagnostics. - Follow-on discussions should be held by carbon cycle researchers at ICDC8 in Jena in September. - We could finalize the protocol, output standards, metrics and diagnostics, and relationship to AR5 simulations at a meeting in Spring 2010 in the U.S.